 Generally, it’s not advisable.
-If you’re in Hindu strongholds like Uttar Pradesh, Haryana, Delhi, or Maharastra, it’s a definite no with the rise of cow vigilantism from fundamentalist Hindus (it’s extremely unlikely you’ll find it anyway, unless offered it by a local).
+If you’re in certain states like Uttar Pradesh, Haryana, Delhi, or Maharastra, it’s a definite no with the rise of cow vigilantism (it’s extremely unlikely you’ll find it anyway, unless offered it by a local).

-States you’ll still find beef dishes served in restuarants:
+States you’ll still find beef dishes served in restaurants:

 - West Bengal